 2. The itinerary in the Red Centre may run in reverse.

-3. This tour combines with other G Adventures tours.
-As such, some staff and travel companions may be continuing together on another G Adventures tour after your trip concludes.
+3. Please note that this tour combines with other G Adventures tours.
+As such, the staff and some travel companions on your tour may have previously been traveling together with G Adventures, prior to Day 1 of your tour.
+Likewise, some staff and travel companions may be continuing together on another G Adventures tour, after your trip concludes.

 4. Over public holidays in Australia and New Zealand (such as Christmas, New Years Day, Easter, and Anzac Day) there may be some limitations of services and disruptions to schedules.
 In general our tours still operate effectively over public holidays, but there may be closures of optional activities and restaurants, and slight itinerary adjustments in order to provide all tour inclusions.